milvus-io/milvus/docs/design_docs/proxy.md

 exclusive or shared by all collections on Proxy.
 When Proxy applies for the DqRequestChannel and DqResultChannel information of the collection from the Query Coordinator, it can attach Proxy's own ID: ProxyID.

-With DqRequestChannel of the collection, the proxy will create a msgstream object to generate data into DqRequestChannel.
+With DqRequestChannel of the collection, Proxy will create a msgstream object to generate data into DqRequestChannel.
 With the DqResultChannel of the collection, Proxy will create a msgstream object, and Proxy will consume the data in the DqResultChannel.
 When these msgstream objects are closed, messages cannot be written to or consumed from them.